Guide to 'Stranger Things: The First Shadow' in the West End

 The strange goings-on in Hawkins, Indiana, and its supernatural nether realm, the Upside Down, have kept Netflix viewers gripped ever since the sci-fi series began back in 2016.
 We’ve followed breathlessly as the 1980s-set action unfollowed, beginning with a very unusual girl, Millie Bobby Brown’s Eleven, befriending a group of kids, just as one of them disappears.

 Now, the world of Stranger Things comes to the theatre for the first time in a West End show.
-Stranger Things: The First Shadow begins at London’s Phoenix Theatre in November, and it’s got serious creative pedigree – including writer Jack Thorne, director Stephen Daldry, and the backing of super-producer Sonia Friedman.
+Stranger Things: The First Shadow is at London’s Phoenix Theatre, and it’s got serious creative pedigree – including writer Jack Thorne, director Stephen Daldry, and the backing of super-producer Sonia Friedman.

 Book Stranger Things: The First Shadow tickets on London Theatre.